 Owego is a very small village located in the state of New York.
 With a population of 3,736 people and two constituent neighborhoods, Owego is the 382nd largest community in New York.
 Much of the housing stock in Owego was built prior to World War II, making it one of the older and more historic villages in the country.

-Owego is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Owego is a village of professionals, service providers, and sales and office workers.
-There are especially a lot of people living in Owego who work in food service (13.63%), office and administrative support (13.18%), and management occupations (10.14%).
+Unlike some villages, Owego isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Owego are a mix of both white- and blue-collar jobs.
+Overall, Owego is a village of service providers, professionals, and sales and office workers.
+There are especially a lot of people living in Owego who work in food service (14.77%), sales jobs (11.63%), and management occupations (10.12%).

 The people who call Owego home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Owego residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Owego include German, Italian, English, and Polish.
+The greatest number of Owego residents report their race to be White, followed by Asian.
+Important ancestries of people in Owego include German, English, Italian, and Polish.

 The most common language spoken in Owego is English.
-Other important languages spoken here include Chinese and Spanish.
+Other important languages spoken here include Serbo-Croatian and Chinese.